 Automating image builds using Jenkins and Packer

-You can use images to create a cloud infrastructure, for example, using Terraform
+You can use images to create a cloud infrastructure using such IaC tools as Terraform

 To install and configure Jenkins, Packer, GitHub, and Terraform to work together: